sfloresk/mcp/src/aws-waf-mcp-server/README.md

 ## Prerequisites

 1. Install `uv` from [Astral](https://docs.astral.sh/uv/getting-started/installation/) or the [GitHub README](https://github.com/astral-sh/uv#installation)
-2. Install Python using `uv python install 3.11`
+2. Install Python and dependencies using `uv python install 3.13` and `uv sync`
 3. Set up AWS credentials with access to AWS services
-   - You need an AWS account with appropriate permissions
+   - You need an AWS account with appropriate permissions.
+Ensure your IAM role/user has permissions to create WAF ACLs and associate resources.
-   - Configure AWS credentials with `aws configure` or environment variables
+   - Configure AWS credentials profile with `aws configure` or environment variables
-   - Ensure your IAM role/user has permissions to create WAF ACLs and associate resources.

 ## Installation